Frequently Asked Questions J.D. Program

-We accept electronic applications.
-We assess no application fee for those applications submitted online via LSAC.
-For more information about applying to W&L Law online, as well as a link to our online application, please see our application webpage.
-Please contact the Office of Admissions at 540-458-8503 or firstname.lastname@example.org if you have any questions.(Back to Top)
+All applications should be submitted online via LSAC, and we assess no school application fee.
+For more information about applying to W&L Law, as well as a link to begin the online application via LSAC, please see our application webpage.
+Please contact the Office of Admissions at 540.458.8503 or email@example.com if you have any questions.(Back to Top)

-We require two letters of recommendation.
-As a cautionary note, we encourage all applicants to identify two recommenders who really know them well, and any more than three letters of recommendation often proves too much.
+We require one letter of recommendation.
+As a cautionary note, we encourage all applicants to identify recommenders who really know them well, and any more than three letters of recommendation often proves too much.
 While we appreciate the additional perspectives additional letters often provide, we only have a limited time to spend with each file, and too many letters can potentially do your file a disservice.(Back to Top)

 Alternatively, letters of recommendation may be submitted directly to the W&L Law if your recommender mails their letter himself/herself.
-We will accept additional letters of recommendation, but will consider your file complete when two have been received.(Back to Top)
+We will accept additional letters of recommendation, but will consider your file complete when one has been received.(Back to Top)